coral-xyz/anchor/docs/src/getting-started/verification.md

 problem, one can build inside a docker image with pinned dependencies to produce a verifiable build.

-Anchor makes this easy by providing CLI commands to build take care of docker for you.
+Anchor makes this easy by providing CLI commands to build and take care of docker for you.
 To get started, first make sure you [install](https://docs.docker.com/get-docker/) docker on your local machine.